HAVE YOU LOST A LOVED ONE?

 Harrisburg Wrongful Death Lawyers

-Death is always tragic and painful—but wrongful death is more than that.
-Wrongful death feels like theft, like someone who should have had more time was unfairly taken from us.
-Wrongful death occurs because someone else failed to do their duty and keep others safe.
-It's called "wrongful" because it's wrong.
-When someone causes the death of another person—whether as a result of drunk driving, poor manufacturing, distraction, a lack of safety equipment, or anything else—they need to be held accountable.
+Death is always tragic and painful—but wrongful death is different.
+In these cases, someone who should have had more time was unfairly taken from us because another person failed to uphold their duty to keep others safe.
+It's called wrongful because it can and should have been prevented.
+When someone causes the death of another—whether through drunk driving, improper manufacturing, distraction, lack of safety protocols, or another preventable factor—they must be held accountable.

-Our Harrisburg wrongful death lawyers fight to give families closure by facing their wrongdoers and making them answer for what they did.
-We help our clients face the future with peace and confidence.
-We have advocated for families in Pennsylvania since 1922, and we're ready to see how we can assist you.
+Our wrongful death attorneys in Harrisburg help families achieve a sense of closure by making the responsible parties answer for their actions.
+We support our clients so they face the future with peace and confidence.
+Since 1922, we have advocated for families across Pennsylvania, and we are ready to learn how we can support you during this time.

-Speak with us in a free consultation—call (717) 775-7514 or contact us online to review your legal options with our wrongful death attorneys in Harrisburg.
+Speak with us in a free consultation—call (717) 775-7514 or contact us online to review your legal options with our wrongful death lawyers in Harrisburg.

 Why Families Need to File Wrongful Death Claims

-There are two reasons to make wrongful death claims against wrongdoers.
+There are two key reasons to make wrongful death claims against those responsible.

 The first is personal.